ciglenecki/geoguessr-ai/README.md

 ### Virtual environment
 Create and populate the [virtual environment](https://docs.python.org/3/library/venv.html#:~:text=A%20virtual%20environment%20is%20a,part%20of%20your%20operating%20system).
 Simply put, the virtual environment allows you to install Python packages only for this project (which you can easily delete later).
 This way, we won't clutter your global Python packages.

+**Step 1: Execute the following command:**
+  - the command will initialize the `venv` if it doesn't yet exist
 ```bash
 [ ! -d "venv" ] && (echo "Creating python3 virtual environment"; python3 -m venv venv)